smartmetals/phoenix_datatables/README.md

   The client uses jQuery and datatables.net packages; those need to be in your `package.json`.

-  Brunch needs to be configured to include styles and images from the datatables.net NPM package.

   A very basic client implementation might look something like the below - what is most important is that `serverSide: true` is set and the `ajax: ` option is set to the correct route based on your entry in `router.ex`.